Requirements when using trusted certificates with VMware Site Recovery Manager or VMware Live Site Recovery

 Resolution

-If you have installed SSL certificates issued by a trusted certificate authority (CA) on the vCenter Servers that support SRM, the certificates you create for use by SRM must meet the following criteria:
+If the installed SSL certificates were issued by a trusted certificate authority (CA) on the vCenter Servers that support SRM, the certificates used by SRM must meet the following criteria:

 • The certificates used by the members of an SRM server pair (a protected site and a recovery site) must have a Subject Name value that is the same on both sites.
 The Subject Name is constructed from: